NicholasSebastian/HandalCargo-v5/README.md

 - Language (English / Indonesian)
 - Images for Profiles
 - Mail?
+- Backup and Restore?
+- Shortcuts?

 ### Known Bugs and Issues

-- Air Cargo and Sea Freight forms not calculating values properly.
+- Air Cargo and Sea Freight 'add' forms not calculating marking values properly.
-- Deleting an entry from Air Cargo opens its 'view' right after, causing an error.
+- Inserting marking values fail due to a foreign key constraint.

 - Calculator should automatically focus on Input when opened.
 - Inputting long text in the To-Do-List Input gets covered by the plus icon.